core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 These particular details concerning the GET request depend on the specific discovery action intended by the client and on application-specific means used to encode names of application groups and CoAP groups, e.g., in group URIs and/or CoRE target attributes used with resource links.

 The following discusses a number of methods to discover application groups and CoAP groups, building on the following assumptions.

-First, application group names are encoded in the path component of Group URIs (see {{sec-groupnaming-app}}), using the path segment "gp" as designated delimiter.
-Second, the type of an application group is encoded in the CoRE Link Format attribute "rt" of a group resource with a value "g.\<GROUPTYPE\>".
+* Application group names are encoded in the path component of Group URIs (see {{sec-groupnaming-app}}), using the path segment "gp" as designated delimiter.

+* The type of an application group is encoded in the value of the CoRE Link Format attribute "rt" of a group resource.

+  As exclusively intended to support examples throughout this document, the following considers such values for the attribute "rt" to have the semantics "g.\<GROUPTYPE\>", where GROUPTYPE denotes the type of the application group in question.

+  To be effectively usable, such Resource Type values have to be registered in the "Resource Type (rt=) Link Target Attribute Values" IANA registry {{Resource.Type.Link.Target.Attribute.Values}} within the "Constrained RESTful Environments (CoRE) Parameters" registry group.

 Full examples for the different methods are provided in {{sec-examples-group-discovery}}.